Shadow Dice

 Can you make a:

-• Butterfly (loop your thumbs together and flap your wings!)?
+• 🦋 butterfly (loop your thumbs together and flutter your wings!)

 What other shadows can you make?